Project Intro and File Setup

 - Click the template to open it.

-When you first open up Roblox Studio, it’ll have some windows open which you don’t need.
-You’ll want to close these so that there’s more room to work on your game.
+When you first open up Studio, it’ll have some windows open which you don’t need.
+Close these so you have more room to work on your game.

 - Close the Toolbox by clicking the × on that window.